 He cried out, arm shaking.

 Destroy. . .evil. . .
 Nightblood said in his mind, all lightness gone from the tone, all familiarity.
 It boomed like a command.
 An awful, inhuman thing.
-The longer he held the sword, the faster it drained his Breath.
+The longer Vasher held the sword, the faster it drained his Breath.

-Gasping, Vasher threw the sword aside and fell to his knees.
+Gasping, he threw the sword aside and fell to his knees.
 It skidded, tearing a rip in the ground that puffed away into smoke, but hit a wall with a pling and fell still.
 Smoke rose off of it, but not like it had before.

 Vasher knelt, gasping, arm twitching.
 The black veins, however, slowly evaporated.
-He was left with just about fifty breaths, barely to the First Heightening.
-Another few seconds, and it would have sucked away Vasher’s life.
+He was left with just barely enough Breath to reach the First Heightening.
+Another few seconds, and Nightblood would have sucked away Vasher’s life.
 He shook his head, trying to clear his vision.

 Something fell to the carpet in front of him.
 A dueling blade.
 Vasher looked up.

-“I thought I got rid of that Colors-cursed thing,” Denth said, eyes hard.
-“Stand up.
-We’re going to finish that duel.”
+“Stand up,” Denth said, eyes hard.
+“We’re going to finish our duel.”

 Warbreaker